 EOT Calculations4.4 - Be able to use: the Equation of Time = Apparent Solar Time (AST) – Mean Solar Time (MST)

 The questions you may be asked in the exam will ask you to make calculations based on the formulae for EOT, Apparent and Mean solar time.
-They may also ask you these type of questions:
+They may also ask you these types of questions::

 - The culmination of the Sun (when the Sun reaches its highest point).

 - Working out the above based on the rising of a star